20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Pioneer Courthouse Square

 Need ideas for visiting during the holidays?
-In November, the square holds its famous Christmas tree lighting celebration.
+In November, The Square holds its famous Christmas tree lighting celebration.
 Visit to watch the 75-foot tree set ablaze in holiday colors.
 In December, try to jam in an evening at the Holiday Ale Festival, celebrating some of Oregon’s finest craft beers.

-Even if you miss out on visiting during the festive season, the square hosts pop-up concerts throughout the year.
-Slide over on Tuesday or Thursday around noon to catch one of its free lunchtime concerts.
-Check the events calendar on the square’s official site to see what’s up.
+Even if you miss out on visiting during the festive season, The Square hosts pop-up concerts throughout the year.
+I’ve been told by locals to slide over on Tuesday or Thursday around noon to catch one of its free lunchtime concerts.

 Portland Art Museum